 Workers' Benefits: State Employee Volunteer Leave

-An employee of Kansas, who is a certified disaster service volunteer of the American Red Cross, is entitled to leave with regular pay and without loss to seniority, pay, vacation leave, compensatory time, personal days, sick leave, or earned overtime accumulation to participate in disaster relief operations in Kansas or a contiguous state.
-During leave, the employee will not be considered a state employee for the purposes of tort claims.
-This is limited to 20 work days in a 12 month period either consecutively or nonconsecutively .
+An employee of Georgia, who is a certified disaster service volunteer of the American Red Cross, is entitled to leave with regular pay and without loss to seniority, pay, vacation time, compensatory time, sick time, or earned overtime accumulation to participate in disaster relief operations upon request of American Red Cross and approval of the employee's agency.
+The leave will be granted only for services related to a disaster within Georgia or a contiguous state.
+This is limited to 15 work days in a 12 month period either consecutively or nonconsecutively .

-An employee of a state agency who is a certified disaster service volunteer of the American red cross may be granted leave from work with pay for not more than 20 working days in any twelve-month period to participate in specialized disaster relief services for the American red cross, upon the request of the American red cross for the services of that employee and upon the approval of that employee’s state agency, without loss of seniority, pay, vacation leave, compensatory time, personal vacation days, sick leave or earned overtime accumulation.
-The state agency shall compensate an employee granted leave under this section at the employee’s regular rate of pay for those regular work hours during which the employee is absent from work.
-An employee deemed to be on leave under this section shall not be deemed to be an employee of the state for purposes of workers compensation.
-An employee deemed to be on leave under this section shall not be deemed to be an employee of the state for purposes of the Kansas tort claims act.
-Leave under this act shall be granted only for services related to a disaster occurring within the state of Kansas and states contiguous to Kansas.
+An employee of a state agency who is a certified disaster service volunteer of the American Red Cross may be granted leave from his or her work with pay for not to exceed 15 workdays in any 12 month period to participate in specialized disaster relief services for the American Red Cross, upon the request of the American Red Cross for the services of that employee and upon the approval of that employee's agency and coordinated through the director of emergency management, without loss of seniority, pay, vacation time, compensatory time, sick time, or earned overtime accumulation.
+The state agency shall compensate an employee granted leave under this Code section at his or her regular rate of pay for those regular hours during which the employee is absent from work.
+Leave under this article shall be granted only for the services related to a disaster occurring within this state or in a contiguous state which has a reciprocal statutory provision.